OpenSwitchNOS/openswitch-ops-lacpd/DESIGN.md

       -> "ok", "down", or "defaulted"
     bond_status_reason
-      -> string specifying why the bond_status value is "down" port:other_config
+      -> string specifying why the bond_status value is "down"
-    lacp-system-id
-      -> user configuration: override system id for this LAG lacp-system-priority
-      -> user configuration: override system priority for this LAG lacp-time
-      -> user configuration: "fast" or "slow" LACP heartbeats

 interface table
   interface:name
     -> the name of the interface
   interface:type
-    -> lacpd ignores "internal" interfaces interface:duplex
+    -> lacpd ignores "internal", "vlansubint" and "loopback" interfaces interface:duplex
-    -> duplex state of interface (if linked) interface:link_state
+    -> duplex state of interface (if linked).
+All interfaces in a LAG must have the same duplex interface:link_state
-    -> link state of interface (must be up to participate) interface:link_speed
+    -> link state of interface (must be "up" to participate) interface:link_speed
-    -> link speed of interface
+    -> link speed of interface.
+All interfaces in a LAG must have the same speed interface:hw_bond_config
-  interface:hw_bond_config
     -> ops-lacpd writes to tell switchd how to configure LAG bond_hw_handle